Sierra Burgess Is a Loser: Reception

-Proma Khosla from Mashable criticized the movie for romanticizing certain character choices by the female protagonist, Sierra Burgess, specifically her catfishing and sharing a non-consensual kiss with her love interest, hacking, cyber bullying and mistreating her friend, and pretending to be deaf with support from one of her friends.
-Hannah Giorgis from The Atlantic similarly criticized the movie, stating it "disappointingly fails to indict the protagonist’s deceptive behavior".
+Proma Khosla from Mashable criticized the film for romanticizing certain character choices by the female protagonist, Sierra Burgess, specifically her catfishing and sharing a non-consensual kiss with her love interest, hacking, cyber bullying and mistreating her friend, and pretending to be deaf with support from one of her friends.
+Hannah Giorgis from The Atlantic similarly criticized the film, stating it "disappointingly fails to indict the protagonist’s deceptive behavior".